andylehti/reputation-flair-config/README.md

 - verification-restoration tracking
 - cached counters and daily snapshots

-So the app does keep internal moderation state, but that is different from publishing a full public log of everything it reads.
+So the app does keep internal moderation state which context is thrown away, but that is different from publishing a full public log of everything it reads.